huggingface/transformers/tests/mixed_int8/README.md

 ![HFxbitsandbytes.png](https://s3.amazonaws.com/moonup/production/uploads/1660567705337-62441d1d9fdefb55a0b7d12c.png)

-Hi there, this is a recipe on how to effectively debug `bitsandbytes` integration on HuggingFace `transformers`.
+The following is the recipe on how to effectively debug `bitsandbytes` integration on Hugging Face `transformers`.

 ## Library requirements